hrishioa/rakis/README.md

 # How can I help?

 Generated TODOs (from my comments) are in the [TODOs folder](https://github.com/hrishioa/rakis/tree/master/todos).
 Feel free to pick any of them up!

+Post-stability-test, we intend to further bulletproof the contracts that will be deployed on-chain, and work with ecosystem partners to deploy functional smart-contract inference on-chain.